fredcooke/freeems-vanilla/README.md

 FreeEMS - The open source engine management system!

-Please see [FreeEMS.org](http://freeems.org) for the most up to date inforamation and links!
+Please see [FreeEMS.org](http://freeems.org) for the most up to date information and links!

 Before using FreeEMS read the [disclaimer](http://www.diyefi.org/disclaimer.htm)!